Appearance Matters 8 workshops

 You conducted a research project and your findings are interesting.
 You believe they would be of value to others in your field, and you decide to try to get your research published.
 You hear of high rejection rates, and you aren’t sure how to increase your chances of your article being successfully published.

 This workshop will facilitate your chances of your work being published.
-As an Associate Editor for Body Image since 2009, I have decided whether several hundred articles should be published or rejected.
+As an Associate Editor for Body Image since 2009, and now Editor-in-Chief of the journal, I have decided whether several hundred articles should be published or rejected.
 Over the years, I have collected several strategies that may improve your ability to publish in social science journals—these strategies will be covered in this workshop.
 I have been surprised about how many authors do not follow these strategies.

 These strategies include: choosing the right journal (and convincing the journal editors that it would be a good fit), selling the study (forming a rationale, emphasizing the incremental value), displaying writing clarity (parsimonious, concise, unambiguous) and accuracy (appropriate to study design), ensuring methodological rigor, acknowledging the study’s applied value and limitations, and formatting (appropriate to journal, error-free).
 Looking forward to seeing you there!